 At 2:oo A.M.
 April 9, Gen. King sent a jeep under a white flag carrying Colonel Everett C. Williams, Col. James V. Collier, and Major Marshall Hurt to meet with the Japanese commander about terms of surrender.
 (The driver was from the tank group.)
 Shortly after daylight Collier and Hunt returned with word of the appointment.
 It was at about 6:45 A.M. that tank battalion commanders received the order “crash.”
 The tank crews circled their tanks.
 Each tank fired an armor-piercing shell into the engine of the tank in front of it.
 They also opened the gasoline cocks inside the tank compartments and dropped hand grenades into the tanks.
 Most of the company waited in their bivouac for the Japanese to make contact, while others attempted to reach Corregidor which had not surrendered.

-When Bataan was surrendered to the Japanese, the tankers became Prisoners of War.
-The POWs were ordered to the bivouac of the Provisional Tank Group.
-It was from there that they were marched to join the main column of POWs on the march out of Bataan.
+When Bataan surrendered to the Japanese, the tankers became Prisoners of War.
+The Prisoners of War were ordered to the bivouac of the Provisional Tank Group.
 On April 10, the Japanese arrived and ordered the Prisoners of War onto the road.
 They quickly stripped the POWs of their watches, pens, and sunglasses.
 The POWs were taken to a trail and found that walking on the gravel trail was difficult.
 They immediately witnessed “Japanese Discipline” toward their own troops.
 The Japanese apparently were marching for hours, and when a man fell, he was kicked in his stomach and hit in the head with a rifle butt.
 If he still did not get up, the Japanese determined that the man was exhausted and left him alone.